hijeffery/HSI-SPPF/index.md

 ### Model
 ![model](imgs/framework.png)
 ### Code
-For rebuilding the results, please feel free to download [SVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) and [ELM](http://www.ntu.edu.sg/home/egbhuang/) and use the hyper-parameter settings described in our paper.
+For reproducing the results, please feel free to download [SVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) and [ELM](http://www.ntu.edu.sg/home/egbhuang/) and use the hyper-parameter settings described in our paper.
-For deep models, configurations for PPF, BsNet, ssCNN and SPPF are available on [github]().
+For deep models, configurations for PPF, BsNet, ssCNN and SPPF are available on [github](https://github.com/hijeffery/HSI-SPPF/tree/master/code).

 If you find this work helpful, please kindly cite our paper as:
 ```